pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 Teleporter Puzzle: Diagonal, Diagonal, Down (bottom left)

-**Save before talking to Sabrina** if you have 0 speed DV or you don't know your DVs.
+**Save before talking to Sabrina** if you have 0 Speed DV or you don't know your DVs.

-> Alakazam may speedtie Nido at 0 SPD
+> Alakazam will speedtie Nido if you have 0 Speed DV
 > If you are KO'd soft reset with A + B + Start + Select and retry

 Sabrina:
 - Kadabra: EQ